lsst/dp0-2_lsst_io/tutorials-examples/cmdline-custom-coadd.rst

 This data set uses a subset of the DESC's Data Challenge 2 (DC2) simulated images, which have been reprocessed by Rubin Observatory using Version 23 of the LSST Science Pipelines.
 More information about the simulated data can be found in the DESC's `DC2 paper <https://ui.adsabs.harvard.edu/abs/2021ApJS..253...31L/abstract>`_ and in the `DP0.2 data release documentation <https://dp0-2.lsst.io>`_.

-A `shell script version <https://github.com/lsst/tutorial-notebooks/tree/main/DP02_09_Custom_Coadds>`_ of this command line tutorial is also available.
+A shell script version of this command line tutorial is also available in the `tutorial notebooks respository <https://github.com/lsst/tutorial-notebooks>`_.

 **WARNING:
 This custom coadd tutorial will only run with LSST Science Pipelines version Weekly 2022_40.**